fcknbstrd/GorillaCraft/README.md

 ## Licensing
 The demo project is under Creative Commons license.
 Feel free to expand, fork or whatever.

-Gorilla Software provides a free to download developer edition with watermarks and a commercial version.
+Gorilla Software provides a free to download developer edition with watermarks and a commercial version without watermarks.

 Read more about licensing here: https://docs.gorilla3d.de/0.8.4/pricing

+## Requirements
+- Delphi IDE 10.1.1+, f.e.
+10.4.2 Community Edition: https://www.embarcadero.com/de/products/delphi/starter
+- Gorilla3D Firemonkey Addon

 ## Installation
 GorillaCraft __requires__ the Gorilla3D Delphi Firemonkey 3D addon for Delphi 10.1.1+.

 __NOTICE:__ For GorillaCraft the latest preview version **0.8.4.2314 is required**.

+__NOTICE:__ 0.8.4.2314 preview version is currently only available for 10.4.2, 11.0.0 and 11.1.0.
+For elder IDE versions, please contact us at: support[at]gorilla3d.de

 You can download the package manually or by our installer tool.